 You never get a second chance to make a first impression.
 For many buyers, what your house looks like on the outside is just as important as what it looks like on the inside.
-If your landscaping is limited to a few patches of dead grass and some overgrown shrubs, bumping up your curb appeal should be a top priority.
+If your landscaping is limited to a few patches of dead grass and some overgrown shrubs, it’s a good idea to make bumping up your curb appeal one of your top priorities.

 If you’re on a tight budget, simple things like cutting the grass, raking up leaves, removing weeds and trimming hedges can make your home more attractive from the outside.
 A new mailbox, some potted plants and a few bags of mulch are fast fixes that can spruce up your home’s appearance without busting your budget.

 Making some simple, low-budget improvements to your home can reap big rewards when it’s time to sell.
 Spending just a few hundred dollars can pay off big in terms of the boost in value.
-It can also mean the difference between a quick sale and spending months on the market.
+It can also mean the difference between selling your home quickly and spending months on the market.